Augustine Francis Hewit: Life

 Brought up a Protestant, he was a convinced Christian only after graduation.
 Shortly after his conversion he began the study of theology at the Congregationalist seminary at East Windsor, Connecticut.
 Scarcely had he finished its prescribed course and been licensed to preach, he entered the Episcopal Church.
 The Oxford Movement in that Church had already extended to America, and Hewit became one of its most ardent followers.
 He received the Anglican order of deacon in 1844, but with the expressed condition that he might interpret the Thirty-nine Articles in the sense of Tract 90.
 He traveled south for his health where he ministered to slaves on a large North Carolina plantation.

 The conversion of John Henry Newman in 1845 gradually unsettled his belief in the validity of the claims of Anglicanism, and he was received into the Roman Catholic Church, 25 March 1846.
-He then studied Catholic theology privately under the direction of Patrick N. Lynch, afterwards Bishop of Charleston, and James A. Corcoran, subsequently professor at Overbrook Seminary, Philadelphia.
-He was ordained priest on the first anniversary of his profession of the faith by Ignatius A. Reynolds, Bishop of Charleston.
-He then became a teacher in a collegiate institute founded by Bishop England at Charleston, and assisted Bishop Reynolds in the compilation of Bishop England's works for publication.
-This occupation called him to Baltimore and Philadelphia, where he resided with Bishop Francis Kenrick and became acquainted with John Nepomucen Neumann.
+He then studied Catholic theology privately under the direction of Patrick N. Lynch, afterwards bishop of Charleston, and James A. Corcoran, subsequently professor at Overbrook Seminary, Philadelphia.
+He was ordained priest on the first anniversary of his conversion by Ignatius A. Reynolds, bishop of Charleston.
+He then became a teacher in a Bishop England at Charleston, and assisted Reynolds in the compilation of Bishop England's works for publication.
+This occupation called him to Baltimore and Philadelphia, where he resided with Francis Kenrick and became acquainted with John Nepomucen Neumann.
 Here he was attracted to the Congregation of the Most Holy Redeemer, which he entered in 1849.
 He made his religious profession 28 November 1850.

-As a Redemptorist he became Consulter to the Provincial and worked on parish missions with Fathers Isaac Hecker, Clarence A. Walworth, Francis A. Baker, and George Deshon, until with them he was dispensed from his religious vows by a decree of the Roman Congregation of Bishops and Regulars, 6 March 1858.
-Under the leadership of Father Hecker all of these priests immediately formed the Missionary Society of St. Paul the Apostle (Paulist Fathers) in New York, with a rule enjoining poverty and obedience with the obligations of the vows.
+As a Redemptorist he became Consulter to the Provincial and worked on parish missions with Isaac Hecker, Clarence A. Walworth, Francis A. Baker, and George Deshon, until with them he was dispensed from his religious vows by a decree of the Roman Congregation of Bishops and Regulars, 6 March 1858.
+Under the leadership of Hecker all of these priests immediately formed the Missionary Society of St. Paul the Apostle (Paulist Fathers) in New York, with a rule enjoining poverty and obedience with the obligations of the vows.
 Hewit took the name in religion of "Augustine Francis".

 Hewit was chosen to draft the first constitution and laws of this new institute, which aimed to satisfy the aspirations of clerics who desire to lead an apostolic and religious life in community without assuming the canonical responsibilities of the religious state, strictly so called.
 "Hewit's great scholarship, his balance of judgment, and his intellectual keenness gave to his counsels a weight and maturity that had no little influence in pruning the spirit and traditions of the community."